 2. Android actual device + installed app test

 With the MagicPod, it is also possible to test apps installed on the Android real device (the apk file is also unnecessary and it does not need to be our own app).
-In this case, you can specify the tested app using the “Package/activity” system information.
-(Figure 6)
+In this case, you can specify the tested app using the Package/Activity system information.

 - Connect the Android real device to the PC using the USB cable.

-- Set the target OS to “Android”, leave the “Package/activity” value blank, click the “Connect” button on the Edit test case page, and connect to the device.
+- Set OS to Android, leave the Package/Activity value blank, click Connect, and connect to the device.